CloudRealm/site/waitlist.md

 # Hosted waitlist

-Get all OpenBubbles features (including turning your Android phone number into a blue bubble) without the need of an iPhone or other Apple device.
-Monthly subscription is required.
+Get all OpenBubbles features (including turning your Android phone number into a blue bubble) without the need of an iPhone or other Apple device. $9.99/mo with a 7-day free trial.

 If you don't want to pay, you can host the software yourself on an iPhone: [Activation Instructions](https://openbubbles.app/quickstart.html#activate-openbubbles)